 Players can explore the shared Macroverse world, discovering new places that have never been seen before.
 A virtual real estate system allows players to claim and exchange land, planets, and star systems.

-The next major version (codename "Kepler") of Macroverse is now in free, open beta on the Rinkeby testnet.
-You do not need any MRV to use the beta version.
-You can use the updated beta version of the Macroverse Explorer to explore the stars, planets, and moons of the Macroverse world, and to claim them as ERC712-compatible nonfungible tokens.
+The "Kepler" release of Macroverse is now available on the Ethereum mainnet, and the second major release of the Macroverse Explorer dapp is now usable.
+If you own sufficient MRV tokens, you can use the Macroverse Explorer to visit the stars, planets, and moons of the Macroverse world, and to claim them as ERC712-compatible nonfungible tokens.

 Macroverse is a procedurally generated universe, available to be used by blockchain-based games.
 Rather than paying expensive gas costs to store environment and level data on the blockchain, or spending large amounts of developer effort on custom world generation algorithms, game developers can use Macroverse as a piece of game development middleware, and can find settings for their games by exploring the single, shared Macroverse universe.
 Macroverse provides trusted, proven world generation algorithms, and a shared universe accessible to all developers, allowing even small developers to make big games.

 Players exploring the Macroverse world can discover, claim, and trade virtual real estate.
 If you find a particularly compelling star, planet, or geographical feature, you can claim it and make it yours.
 Ownership of real estate may confer beneficial effects or advantages in supported games.
 OpenSea provides a useful front-end for viewing Macroverse Virtual Real Estate.Read the Whitepaper